MarcelaMolinares2/VMO-App_iOS/PRO/Pods/BottomSheetSwiftUI/README.md

 ### Options

+`.absolutePositionValue` Allows absolute values in pixels to be used as BottomSheetPosition values.

 `.allowContentDrag` Allows the BottomSheet to move when dragging the mainContent.

 - Do not use if the mainContent is packed into a ScrollView.

-`.animation(Animation)` Sets the animation for opening and closing the BottomSheet.
+`.animation(Animation)` Sets the animation for the BottomSheet.

 `.appleScrollBehavior` The mainView is packed into a ScrollView, which can only scrolled at the .top position.

-`.background(AnyView)` Changes the background of the BottomSheet.
+`.background(() -> AnyView)` Changes the background of the BottomSheet.
 - Must be erased to AnyView.

 `.backgroundBlur(UIBlurEffect.Style = .systemThinMaterial)` Enables and sets the blur effect of the background when pulling up the BottomSheet.

 `.cornerRadius(Double)` Changes the corener radius of the BottomSheet.

+`.disableBottomSafeAreaInsets` Disables the bottom safeAreaInsets.

+`.disableFlickThrough` Disables the flick through feature.

 `.dragIndicatorColor(Color)` Changes the color of the drag indicator.